Martha M. Place

 Martha M. Place (September 18, 1849 – March 20, 1899) was an American murderer and the first woman to die in the electric chair.
-She was executed on March 20, 1899, at Sing Sing Correctional Facility for the murder of her stepdaughter Ida Place.
+She was executed on March 20, 1899, at Sing Sing Correctional Facility for the murder of her 18-year-old stepdaughter Ida Place.

 Background

-Martha Place was born Martha "Mattie" Garretson on September 18, 1849, in Readington Township, New Jersey, to Ellen (née Wyckoff) and Isaac V. N. Garretson.
+Martha Place was born Martha M. Garretson on September 18, 1849, in Readington Township, New Jersey, to Ellen (née Wyckoff) and Isaac V. N. Garretson.
 Place was struck in the head by a sleigh at age 23; her brother claimed that she never completely recovered and that the accident left her mentally unstable.
 Before relocating to New York, Place lived in New Jersey, working as a dressmaker.
 She married a man named Wesley Savacool and had a son, Ross Savacool.
 Wesley left the relationship when Ross was three and, finding herself in hardship, Martha gave Ross up for adoption to the Ashenbach family of Newark, who had recently lost a son.
 They renamed him William.

 In 1893 Martha went to work as a housekeeper for a man named William W. Place, at 598 Hancock Street in Brooklyn, whom she married later that year.

 Place had a daughter named Ida from a previous marriage.
 William married Martha to help him raise his daughter, although it was later rumored that Martha was jealous of Ida.
 William called the police at least once after his wife threatened to kill Ida.

 Murder

 On the evening of February 7, 1898, William Place arrived at his Brooklyn, New York, home and was attacked by Martha, who was wielding an axe.
 William escaped and ran for help.
 When the police arrived, they found Martha Place in critical condition.
 She was lying on the floor with clothes over her head and gas from burners was escaping into the room.
-Upstairs they discovered the body of 17-year-old Ida Place lying on a bed, blood coming from her mouth.
+Upstairs they discovered the body of 18-year-old Ida Place lying on a bed, blood coming from her mouth.
 William was an amateur photographer, which involved the use of acid, and the murderer had thrown this acid in Ida's eyes.
 The evidence later indicated Ida Place died from asphyxiation.
 Martha Place was hospitalized and arrested.